-Attention: Precertification is required for all hospital admissions except for medical emergency, maternity admissions, and as required by Federal law.
-You can find more information about this in the Medical Necessity and Precertification section of this booklet.
+Attention: Precertification is required for all hospital admissions except for medical emergency, maternity admissions, or if prohibited by Federal law.
+The plan will only pay for care that is medically necessary and not investigational, as determined by us.
+The definitions of medical necessity and investigational are found in the Definitions section of this booklet.

-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Inpatient First 365 days of care during each confinement in a general hospital or psychiatric specialty hospital (combined in-network and out-of- network) Lower Member Cost Share: 100% of the allowed amount, subject to a \$300 daily inpatient facility copayment beginning with the 1st through the 5th day 80% of the allowed amount, subject to an \$1,000 inpatient admission deductible Higher Member Cost Share: 100% of the allowed amount, subject to a \$600 daily inpatient facility copayment beginning with the 1st through the 5th day Inpatient Days of confinement in a general hospital or psychiatric specialty hospital extending beyond the 365-day benefit maximum 80% of the allowed amount, subject to the calendar year deductible Mental health disorders and substance abuse services: 100% of the allowed amount, no deductible or copayment 80% of the allowed amount, subject to the calendar year deductible Mental health disorders and substance abuse services: 80% of the allowed amount, no deductible or copayment
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Inpatient First 365 days of care during each confinement in a general hospital or psychiatric specialty hospital (combined in-network and out-of- network) Lower Member Cost Share: 100% of the allowed amount, subject to a \$250 daily inpatient facility copayment beginning with the 1st through the 5th day 80% of the allowed amount, subject to an \$800 inpatient admission deductible Higher Member Cost Share: 100% of the allowed amount, subject to a \$500 daily inpatient facility copayment beginning with the 1st through the 5th day Inpatient Days of confinement in a general hospital or psychiatric specialty hospital extending beyond the 365- day benefit maximum 80% of the allowed amount, subject to the calendar year deductible Mental health disorders and substance abuse services: 100% of the allowed amount, no deductible or copayment 80% of the allowed amount, subject to the calendar year deductible Mental health disorders and substance abuse services: 80% of the allowed amount, no deductible or copayment